 About

-From being a junior developer all the way to Development Manager position, I was always interested in new technologies.
-Passionate speaker, IT junky, developer, architect, team lead, and development manager - many hats, one goal - making software better and closer to people’s needs.
+From a junior developer through Sr Manager position, I was always interested in new technologies.
+Passionate speaker, IT junky, developer, architect, team lead, and development manager - many hats, one goal - making software better and being closer to people’s needs.
 For the most part I am using my blog as a scratch pad, writing small articles on things which I came across, was asked about more then once, and which would otherwise require additional research again and again.

 Testimonials